 The Vet did a physical examination on Sophie, then he took an X-ray and determined that she didn’t have asthma, her lungs, throat, and esophagus were normal, and her heart too.
 Everything seemed normal.
 Now what?
 The Vet after watching a video we recorded of Sophie having this wheezing attack, said the only explanation would be that our cat was experiencing some sort of inflammation process somewhere in her respiratory path.
 The way to discard whether inflammation was present or not was by giving her an anti-inflammatory shot and see if this wheezing stops.
 We agreed and the Vet gave Sophie the shot.
 We observed Sophie the following weeks and the wheezing episodes stopped completely.
 That was it!
 Sophie had a mild inflammatory process somewhere in her respiratory system.

 The treatment the Vet suggested (and the only one) was putting Sophie on steroids.
 I did a little research and I wasn’t a fan of this idea.
-Steroids are somehow corticoids that stop mild inflammation or lower the immune response in case of inflammation due to allergies.
+Steroids are somehow corticoids that stop mild inflammation by lowering the immune response in case of inflammation or due to allergies.
 I just didn’t feel right about this treatment and I started researching for a natural alternative for my cat.

 A natural alternative

 After extensive research, I found an excellent supplement that helps cats to clear the airways and relieve the symptoms of allergy or inflammation.
 The name is Wapiti Labs Chest Herbal Formula for Respiratory Function.
 The dose for cats weighing between 6-10 lbs is one full dropper, twice a day.
 My cat weighs under 10 lbs so we started giving her one full dropper per day and then we increased it to twice per day to give it to her gradually.